MrDawit/Horiseon_WebsiteCodeRefactor/README.md

 edited 8/11/2020

 Notes
-*Upgrades were also tested using Chrome Web Dev Tools -added alt attributes to images
+*Upgrades were also tested using Chrome Web Dev Tools and other browsers (minus Opera) -added alt attributes to images
 -fixed broken link
 -added hover class property to links